nvmwill/nexmo-developer/_blog/blogposts/en/gitops-workflows-with-github-actions-at-vonage.md

 IaC tools allow infrastructure to be designed and configured once and deployed repeatably, with state management features that prevent live resources from drifting from their original configuration.
 Once defined, this configuration data can be kept under source control, enabling a single source of truth for the infrastructure (as well as the associated permissions and security policies) to be maintained.

-Additionally, with a well-designed repository structure, the Security concepts of Least Privilege and Separation of Duties are easily achieved for this data.
+Additionally, a well-designed repository structure makes it easy to meet important Security requirements around Least Privilege access and Separation of Duties.

 ### 2. Pull Requests (PRs)

 All code changes should be controlled by PRs.
-This protection applies to the application code as well as to the IaC code describing the supporting infrastructure
+This protection applies to the application code as well as to the IaC code describing the supporting infrastructure.

 Developers should have permission to merge code via PRs into the application repository, but they should not have direct permissions to make updates to the GitOps pipeline or infrastructure repositories.